 ROWENTA Rowenta AccessteamRowenta Accessteam

-The Rowenta Accessteam steam iron is the perfect solution for all your garment care needs, with powerful steam and smart design features that make ironing easier every day.
-This high-performance iron comes equipped with a stainless steel soleplate featuring advanced Microsteam technology, with over 300 micro-holes to ensure maximum steam coverage and high-quality engineering designed to last for years to come.
+The Rowenta Accessteam steam iron is the perfect solution for all of your garment care needs; with powerful steam and intelligent features to make ironing easier and more efficient day after day.
+This high-performance iron comes equipped with a stainless steel soleplate featuring advanced Microsteam technology, with over 350 micro-holes to ensure maximum steam coverage and high-quality engineering designed for extra durability.

 Voir la description du produit